Virtually torsion-free covers of minimax groups: Preliminary results about topological groups

 \begin{proof} We can prove the lemma with the same reasoning employed in \cite{robinson2} to establish Schreier's famous result.
 The argument there relies on the ``Zassenhaus lemma" to construct the refinements.
 For our purposes, all that we need to verify is that the subgroups obtained in this manner are closed.
 This property, however, is ensured by Lemma 4.2(viii). \end{proof}

 Lemma 4.3 has the following consequence.

 \begin{corollary} Let $p$ be a prime, and let $N$ be a topological group in the class $\mathfrak{N}_p$.
-In any series in $N$ whose factors are all cyclic pro-$p$ groups or quasicyclic $p$-groups, the number of infinite pro-$p$ factors is an invariant. \end{corollary}
+In any series in $N$ whose factors are all cyclic pro-$p$ groups or quasicyclic $p$-groups, the number of infinite pro-$p$ factors and the number of infinite factors are both invariants. \end{corollary}

-\begin{proof} Forming a refinement of such a series with closed subgroups fails to affect the number of factors that are isomorphic to $\mathbb Z_p$.
+\begin{proof} Forming a refinement of such a series with closed subgroups fails to affect the number of factors that are isomorphic to $\mathbb Z_p$, as well as the number of infinite factors.
 Hence the conclusion follows immediately from the above lemma. \end{proof}

 Corollary 4.4 permits us to make the following definition.

 \begin{definition} {\rm Let $N$ be a group in $\mathfrak{N}_p$.
 The {\it $p$-Hirsch length} of $N$, denoted $h_p(N)$, is the number of factors isomorphic to $\mathbb Z_p$ in any series of finite length in which each factor is either a cyclic pro-$p$ group or a quasicyclic group.}